go4tech-australia/intro-to-python-mgc-v2/README.md

 In this project, you will learn how to make your own encryption program using Python (that is an interpreted high-level programming language for general-purpose programming) to send and receive secret messages with a friend.

-In this project you will also learn programming concepts as:
+In this project you will also learn programming concepts like:

 - Iteration (looping) over a string variable;
-- The find() method;
+- The **find()** method;
-- The modulus operator (%).
+- The modulus operator **(%)** division reminder.
 - **for** loops;

 ## Prerequisites

-Before get on with it to successfully complete this tutorial in a Microsoft Windows Operating System, you must do the following:
+Before getting on to successfully complete this tutorial in a Microsoft Windows Operating System, you must do the following:

 1.- Download and install the [Visual Studio Code](https://go.microsoft.com/fwlink/?LinkID=534107) for Windows.